 First, the operators may have insight into what happened (if they stuck around)

 And second, machine history (if you have it in a system and have access to the data while at the scene of the crime)

 From The Point of View of a Maintenance, Repair, and Operations Leader

-Theresa Alvarado, a Maintenance, Repair, and Operations Supervisor for a major food packaging producer recently told me that "real time visibility in the hands (mobile devices) of their mechanics is crucial so they can make better decisions based on what spare parts have been used on a piece of equipment recently."
+Theresa Alvarado, a maintenance, repair, and operations supervisor for a major food packaging producer recently told me, "Real-time visibility in the hands (mobile devices) of mechanics is crucial for them to make better decisions based on what spare parts have been used on a piece of equipment recently."

 I agree 100% with Theresa.
-If the tech can see whether the machine has already been called down in the recent past for the same issue, then this is a clue that there's an underlying problem that needs to be resolved.
-Otherwise it will just happen again, blowing through more of your spares inventory.
+If the tech can see whether the machine has already been called down in the recent past for the same issue, it's a clue that there's an underlying problem that needs to be resolved.
+Otherwise, it will just happen again, blowing through more of your spares inventory.

 Having this type of real-time history for the equipment allows you to see patterns, like a part being replaced more frequently than it used to be.
-This kind of information at the fingertips of the technician, WHILE they are on the line looking at the problem, may also bring to light improvement ideas to eliminate the cause of downtime.
-Who knows, maybe they could add a followup work order (Improvement Idea) to place a guard over the sensor, or make it non adjustable so it cannot get hit again by moving conveyor pallets.
+This kind of information at the fingertips of the technician, while they're on the line looking at the problem, may also bring to light improvement ideas to eliminate the cause of downtime.
+For example, they could add a follow-up work order (improvement idea) to place a guard over the sensor, or make it non-adjustable so it won't get hit by moving conveyor pallets again.

-Theresa Alvarado also observed that when "our mechanics have an easy way to communicate what they need, we can supply them the needed parts.
+Alvarado also observed: "Our mechanics have an easy way to communicate what they need, and we can supply them with the needed parts.
 This helps keep our inventory more accurate because it's easy for them to request spare parts."

 The result will be both improved machine reliability and lower cost of inventory.
 Everybody wins!

-Ready to improve reliability and reduce spares inventory costs, find out how L2L's CloudDISPATCH can help you improve your maintenance, repair, and operations.
+Ready to improve reliability and reduce spares inventory costs?
+Find out how L2L's CloudDISPATCH can help you improve your maintenance, repair, and operations.